Number 10 Downing Street

 George Canning

-1827 - 1827
+Tory 1827 to 1827

 “The happiness of constant occupation is infinite.”

-Popular, witty and intelligent, Canning gained an early political following as an excellent public speaker.
-He was one of the first politicians to campaign heavily in the country, making many speeches outside Parliament.
-He died suddenly in office just 119 days after taking up the post.
+George Canning was an enthusiastic follower of Pitt the Younger, resigning from his post as Paymaster General in 1801 when Pitt resigned as Prime Minister.
+Popular, witty and intelligent, he gained an early political following as an excellent public speaker.
+He was one of the first politicians to campaign heavily in the country, making many speeches outside Parliament and was known for his opposition to parliamentary reform and his advocacy of Catholic emancipation.

+A few weeks later, Canning was disappointed to be passed over as the choice for Prime Minister in favour of Spencer Perceval.
 His anger was such that he refused a high profile post in Perceval’s government.
 However, after a brief stint as ambassador to Portugal, he returned to join the government as President of the Board of Control.

 He later replaced his old rival as Foreign Secretary in Lord Liverpool’s government after Castlereagh’s suicide in 1822.
 Once again, he made a successful Foreign Secretary, especially in preventing South America from falling into French hands.